cyclone-project/cyclone-project.github.io/sp_privacy_policy.md

 # Third parties to whom personal data is disclosed

-Personal data is not disclosed to 3rd parties.
+Personal data is not disclosed to 3rd parties outside of the CYCLONE research project.

 # How to access, rectify and delete the personal data

-Contact the contact person above.
+Please contact the CYCLONE staff of TU Berlin.

 To rectify the data released by your Home Organisation, contact your Home Organisation's IT helpdesk.